sbraveyoung/dev-env-linux/README.md

 # dev-env-linux
-My development environment based on docker.
+A modern linux development environment based on docker, inspired by [modern-unix](https://github.com/ibraheemdev/modern-unix), more than it.

 ## build